Zhekai-Liu/-Securities_intership/README.md

 After standardization, the comprehensive score is calculated according to the factor weight for ranking.
 The top 100 of the parent index (CSI 300) were selected for liquid market capitalization weighting.

-I didn't do quarterly maintenance, and I weighted the market capitalization and calculated the points to fit the index and then compared it to the CSI 300.
+I didn't do quarterly maintenance, and  I didn't do market cap weighting to figure out the points that fit the index and then compare it to the CSI 300.